 Can “places-in-between” – border areas, suburbia – become an experimental ground to rethink mobility and rights at all levels?
 Are we shifting back to nomadism?
 Are these emerging paradigm changes more visible in rural areas?
 Are transitional spaces a better environment for cross-disciplinary practices and diverse community interaction that can go beyond the norm and therefore provide the most fertile ground for emerging cultural and social projects?

-Culture Crops will be the conference on the road.
+Culture Crops is a conference on the road.
 Various thematic itineraries are proposed to the participants in order to experience the diversity of models of practice present in the region.
 These visits include facilitated debate and exchange between similar practices from other parts of Europe and offers an opportunity for learning and peer-to-peer exchange.

 Conference will also feature high level keynote speeches and panel discussions, as well as capacity building workshops and a project agora.